pachyderm/pachyderm/doc/docs/master/enterprise/auth2/index.md

 The enablement of the User Access Management **creates an initial `Root user` and returns a `Root token`**.
 This `Root user` (or initial admin) has irrevokable `clusterAdmin` privileges on Pachyderm's cluster.
-More on the types of Users, Roles, and Ressources [here](./authorization/role-binding.md/#users-types).
+More on the various types of Users, Roles, and Ressources [here](./authorization/role-binding/#users-types).

 **System Response**
 ```